BHBit580/HelixJumpGame/README.md

-# 🎮 Unity 3D Stack Fall Game
+# 🎮 Unity 3D Helix Jump Game

 A 3D hyper-casual game developed in Unity, inspired by popular titles like **Helix Jump**.
 In this game, players rotate a helix tower to help a bouncing ball descend through gaps while avoiding deadly platforms.